c-reetz/Cap-Solvers-Rust/README.md

 # Cap-Solvers-Rust

 A Rust library for interacting with captcha solving services.
+Uses native rust-tls, so OpenSSL issues aren't expected to happen on Windows.

 ## Features